 Free opening Sunday afternoons.
 Definitely worth a look

-Things to Do in Windsor 4 – Theatre Royal
+Things to Do in Windsor 4: Attend the Theatre Royal

 This is an old, delightful, traditional and compact theatre, with a lovely atmosphere and setting and very intimate feel.